 Susan Podziba has been a Board member since 2013.
 Professionally, she is a public policy mediator and author of Civic Fusion: Mediating Polarized Public Disputes (2012).
 She has mediated scores of cases across the policy spectrum for clients including the U.S. Departments of Commerce, Defense, Education, Housing and Urban Development, Interior, Labor, and Transportation, as well as the U.S. Environmental Protection Agency, U.S. Institute of Peace and the United Nations.
 Susan has served as a Fulbright Senior Specialist in peace and conflict resolution and has taught graduate courses in mediation and negotiation at the Massachusetts Institute of Technology and the Program on Negotiation at Harvard Law School.

 Sandy Remz has been on the board of Yad Chessed since 2009.
 He is an attorney and managing shareholder of the Boston business litigation law firm Yurko, Salvesen & Remz, P.C.
-Sandy also sits on the board of Solomon Schechter Day School of Greater Boston and is a member of CJP’s Commission on Caring and Social Justice.
-He previously served on the boards of Hillel at Brandeis and Camp Ramah in New England, where he also was board President for 4 years.
+Sandy also sits on the board of Solomon Schechter Day School of Greater Boston and has been a member of CJP’s Commission on Caring and Social Justice.
+He previously served on the boards of Hillel at Brandeis and Camp Ramah in New England, where he also was Board President for four years.
 His wife, Arlene, is the executive director of Gateways: Access to Jewish Education.